 4:) Q: What all comes with my puppy?

-A: Each puppy will come with current puppy vaccinations, dewormings, microchipped, veterinarian examination, health guarantee, puppy food, training dvd, harness, and leash.
+A: Each puppy will come with current puppy vaccinations, dewormings, microchipped, veterinarian examination, health guarantee, puppy food, harness, and leash.

 5:) Q: Do you ship?

 A: Unfortunately we do not ship.
-Puppies must be picked up in person, however, we do not mind driving a little ways to help with some of the travel if needed.
+Puppies must be picked up in person, however, we do not mind driving a little ways to help with some of the travel if needed, but would have to work around my work schedule and school.

 6:) Q: Will my puppy already be potty trained or crate trained?